usds/equity_practice/flagship-tools.md

 # Wanna contribute to this evolving work?
 We need your helping hands!
-Drop us a DM and we’ll connect you.
+Drop us (Celeste Espinoza, Jeremy Zitomer, Alex Bornkessel, Natasha Jamal) a DM and we’ll connect you.

 **Environmental scan of tools and resources**
 You can contribute resources for adaptation and inclusion in the toolkit, by adding a resource or tool to our environmental scan document.
 We can also connect you with other USDSers who are contributing on specific topics.
 We’re flexible.
 Let’s build this together!